abrewe/workflowguide/README.md

 - edgebragg
   - I'm sure there is a way to run this without needing a conda environment but for now, you may need to create a clone of my simEnv conda env.
 There is a yml file that can be used to create a conda environment with all the packages I have in simEnv. (/home/beams/ABREWE/miniconda3/envs/environment_simEnv.yml) will create a conda environment called eb_adsim, change name in yml file to change the name.
 Then install pvapy after.
+  - Have been reported issues of yaml file not installing all of the packages.
+May have to pip install fabio, opencv-python, pyyaml, pyzmq
 ```sh
   conda env create -f /home/beams/ABREWE/miniconda3/envs/environment_simEnv.yml
   conda activate eb_adsim #or other name if yml file was edited